- Dee

 What is Perimenopause?

 Unlike menopause, which officially occurs after 12 consecutive months without a menstrual period, perimenopause can last from a few months to several years.
-Each woman’s experience is unique, but understanding this phase is crucial for embracing it.
+Each woman’s experience is unique, but understanding this phase is crucial for our overall well being.

 The experience of perimenopause is different for everyone, but some common symptoms include: